fkaduk/kobodeck/README.md

 * **easy install**: just drop the magic file in your kobo reader like any other book, edit one configuration file and you're done

+The instructions here are mostly for the Kobo E-readers but may work for other platforms.
+I have tested this on a Debian GNU/Linux 9 ("stretch") system, a Kobo Glo HD and a Kobo Touch.

 Table of contents:

 - [Context](#context)